EmmaGoodliffe/default/.github/ISSUE_TEMPLATE/bug_report.md

 # Describe the bug

-> A clear and concise description of what the bug is...
+> A clear and concise description of the bug...

 <!-- write here -->